-This shuttle costs $35 USD and can be booked from hostels in Lake Atitlan or directly on their website.
+This shuttle costs $65 USD per person and can be booked from hostels in Lake Atitlan or directly on their website.

-From Antigua expect a 10 to 11 hour shuttle ride.
-Most shuttle companies leave at 8 am where some offer a 2 pm shuttle.
+From Antigua expect a 10 to 11-hour shuttle ride.
+Most shuttle companies leave at 8 am whereas some offer a 2 pm shuttle.
 Take the morning shuttle as arriving at such a late hour would not be convenient in such a small town with already limited services during the day.

-The shuttle from Flores takes 8 hours and costs about $20 USD.
+The shuttle from Flores takes 8 hours and costs about $45 USD.
 Shuttles usually leave in the morning at 8 am.
-It’s important to note that if it has been raining heavily the direct road can be closed and the journey can take up to 12 hours if the detour is required.
+It’s important to note that if it has been raining heavily the direct road can be closed and the journey can take up to 12 hours if a detour is required.

 Note: All shuttles will drop you in the town of Lanquin, so if you booked a hostel out of town make sure to have further transport organized in advance with the hostel/hotel!
 Most hotels offer a free ride to their location but will make you pay on your way back after checkout.
 Just message your hotel prior to arriving if it is not within the Lanquin township.

-Local transport comes in the form of trucks where most people pile into the back.
+Local transport in Lanquin comes in the form of trucks where most people pile into the back.
 Locals pay 10Q (just over $1 USD) for the ride from Lanquin to Semuc Champey, but you are not a local so don’t expect the local price.
-Instead, be prepared to pay about 15-20Q depending on your group size and negotiating skills.
+Instead, be prepared to pay about 15 to 20Q depending on your group size and negotiating skills.

-The journey is a squished, bumpy, and an uncomfortable 45-minute drive.
+The journey is squished, bumpy, and uncomfortable and takes 45-minutes.
 That being said, it is entertaining and a very cheap way to get around!

-If you want a more comfortable option then get a couple of friends together and get an entire vehicle for 100Q (about $15 USD) each way and the driver will wait for you while at the park.
+If you want a more comfortable option then get a couple of friends together and get an entire vehicle for 140Q (about $18 USD) each way and the driver will wait for you while at the park.
 This is what we did as this way we could sit wherever we wanted in the vehicle and not be squished with dozens of other people.

-There was five of us so the cost was the same.
+There were five of us so the cost was almost the same.
 This vehicle can be organized on the main street in Lanquin with any driver or through your hostel.
 We also picked up some locals along the way and gave them a free ride because, why not?!

 6 Things to do at Semuc Champey